NeneWang/CISC3140-Labs/3.1/Readme.md

 The downloaded information is renamed as realestate.csv and saved in the same folder of the makescript.

-The program calculates the total market value and average market values of the properties.
+The program calculates the total market value, average market values, most expensive streets and prices, cheapest streets and prices  of the properties.

 ### Output